ethanmonlux/claude-tools/docs/ARCHITECTURE.md

 **Slack integration:** post brief directly to a sales channel when a rep requests it.

-**n8n integration:** live.
-Three workflows connect to these skills via HTTP node — a manual trigger for one-off research runs, a form trigger for automated research pipelines, and a full proposal pipeline (form → research → Code node → proposal → Discord).
-See docs/n8n/ for screenshots and setup.

 ## Running It

 See README.md for quick start.